becketalservices/beas-cnx-cloud/docs/Azure/chapter1.md

 ## 1.5 Create your Azure Kubernetes Environment (AKS)

 By now, you have a Resource Group to group your environment and a Docker Registry to store the images.
 The Azure File Share to store your persistent data with ReadWriteMany access will be crated later.

+** The given script creates the cluster in a separate VNet.
+In case you want to use other network settings, see the Microsoft Documentation first.**

 As next step, we can create the Kubernetes Cluster.